Why choose Creedence Planning?

 While you are casually checking out this website, what questions are popping up for you?

-There are plenty of town planners based in the Hunter Region.
+There are plenty of town planning consultancies in the Hunter Region.
 What sets Creedence Planning apart from the rest of the bunch?

 Who is Creedence Planning?